Creating A Website For Your Business – 6 Different Methods

-Last updated on November 1st, 2018.
-Posted in Business Tools & Services, HTML & CSS, Web Design For Business, WordPress.
+Last updated on May 30th, 2019.
+Posted in Business Tools & Services, HTML & CSS, Web Design For Online Business, WordPress.

 Understanding the different ways to build a website is important when you're setting up your online business.
 But as I'm sure you know, with so many different web design methods and options, it can be confusing to sort through and figure out which tools are best.
 In today's video, you'll get a break down the 6 different ways to build a website and you'll discover which of these is the best suited for you and your online business.
 Let's get started!

 Here are some additional links and resources mentioned in today's tutorial.
 Enjoy!

 - If you'd like a much more detailed look at these six different ways to build a website, check out my full-length article, Which Of The 6 Different Ways To Build A Website Is Best For You?

 - No matter which of the different methods for building your website you go with, having even a general understanding of HTML and CSS comes in very handy.
 If you'd like to learn more, I have a bunch of resources for you.
 Check out A Crash Course In HTML, Understanding How CSS Works, and How HTML And CSS Work Together.
 If you'd really like to dive into HTML & CSS, join me in the full-length course HTML5 & CSS3 Site Design.

 - During today's video, I mention a few code editors to help you along with HTML and CSS.
 Which one you use really comes down to personal preference.
 Currently, I'm using Github's Atom, a simple, easy to use code editor.
 There's also Adobe Brackets, and Sublime Text.
 These and others are all great choices.
 And best of all, they're all free!

 - If you'd like to know more about code editors and how they compare, take a look at my post, Code Editors For Small Business Website Owners.